TheHive-Project/CortexDocs/analyzer_requirements.md

 To configure the responder, provide a value for the `high_risk_threshold` parameter.

+### RT4-CreateTicket

+RT4 ([Request Tracker](https://bestpractical.com/request-tracker) is a ticketing system.
+With this responder, an analyst can create a ticket in RT.
+CaseID is submitted to RT as a reference.

+This responder comes in only 1 flavor that lets you create a ticket from a Case in TheHive.

+### requirements

+This responder several configuration parameters.
+A detailed document can be found with the code, in the [Readme file](https://github.com/TheHive-Project/Cortex-Analyzers/tree/master/responders/RT4).

 ### Umbrella Blacklister
 Add domain from observables in cases to Umbrella blacklist.

 #### Requirements
 To configure the responder, provide the url of the service as a value for the `integration_url` parameter.

+### VirusTotalDownloader

+This responder comes in only 1 flavor that lets you download a sample of malware from VirusTotal by submitting a hash.

+#### Requirements

+This responder need a valid Premium API key from VirusTotal as the `virustotal_apikey` parameter in the configuration.
+To add the sample in Observables in TheHive, the responder also requires the URL of TheHive as the `thehive_url` paramenter and a valid API key as the `thehive_apikey` parameter.